amalik03/LC-Interpreter/README.md

 ### **Important Notes:**
 - The lexer input is **case-sensitive**.
-  - The Lambda Calc string "L" should not be lexed as `[Lambda_Var "L"]`, but as `[Lambda_Lambda]`
-  - The Lambda Calc string "l" should not be lexed as `[Lambda_Lambda]` but as `[Lambda_Var "l"]`.
-- Lambda Calc Variables will always be **one** character long
-- Tokens can be separated by arbitrary amounts of whitespace, which your lexer should discard.
+- Tokens can be separated by arbitrary amounts of whitespace, which the lexer should discard.
 Spaces, tabs ('\t'), and newlines ('\n') are all considered whitespace.
-  - This means the Lambda Calc string "xx" would be `[Lambda_Var("x");Lambda_Var("x")]`
-  - This means the English string "ifthenelse" would be `[Engl_If;Engl_Then;Engl_Else]`
 - The last token in a token list should always be the `EOF` token.
 - When escaping characters with `\` within OCaml strings/regexp, you must use `\\` to escape from both the string and the regexp.
-- Your lexing code will feed the tokens into your parser, so a broken lexer can cause you to fail tests related to parsing.

 ## Part 2: The Parser

-In this part, you will implement the parser part of your project.
-You have two functions to implement here.
-The parser being created will be a LL(1) parser.
 First `parse_lambda`, which takes a list of `lambda_token`s and outputs an AST for the input expression of type `lambda_ast`.
 Second `parse_engl`, which takes a list of `engl_token`s and outputs an AST for the input expression of type `engl_ast`.
 Put all of your parser code in [parser.ml](./src/parser.ml) in accordance with the signature found in [parser.mli](./src/parser.mli).

-We first offer an overview of these functions, and then we discuss the AST and Grammar for them both.

 ### `parse_lambda`
 - **Type:** `lambda_token list -> expr`